xregistry/spec/core/spec.md

 A Registry consists of two main types of entities: Groups and Resources.

-Groups, as the name implies, is a mechanism by which related Resources are arranged together under a single collection - the Group.
+**Groups**, as the name implies, is a mechanism by which related Resources are arranged together under a single collection - the Group.
 The reason for the grouping is not defined by this specification, so the owners of the Registry can choose to define (or enforce) any pattern they wish.
 In this sense, a Group is similar to a "directory" on a filesystem.

-Resources represent the main data of interest for the Registry.
+**Resources** represent the main data of interest for the Registry.
 In the filesystem analogy, these would be the "files".
 A Resource exist under a single Group and, similar to Groups, have a set of Registry metadata.
 However, unlike a Group which only has Registry metadata, each Resource can